DeterminateSystems/demo/README.md

 # Continuous, rapid, NixOS deployments to Amazon Web Services  🚀

-The project demonstrates how to continuously deploy a [NixOS] configuration to an [Amazon Web Services (AWS) EC2][ec2] instance using Terraform and [FlakeHub] _in seconds_ ️⏱️
+This project shows you how to continuously deploy a [NixOS] configuration to an Amazon Web Services (AWS) [EC2 instance][ec2] using [Terraform] and [FlakeHub] _in seconds_ ️⏱️

 - **The initial deployment completes in _less than 60 seconds_**
 - **Subsequent deployments take _less than 10 seconds_**

 The deployment process involves fetching a pre-built NixOS [closure][closures] from [FlakeHub] and applying it to the [EC2] instance, streamlining the deployment process and ensuring consistency across deployments.
-Amazon Systems Manager agent is used for secure, efficient, and automated deployments, eliminating the need for SSH access and simplifying operations.
+[Amazon Systems Manager][asm] agent is used for secure, efficient, and automated deployments, eliminating the need for SSH access and simplifying operations.

+> ![TIP]
+> While this

 ## ✨ Sign-up for the FlakeHub beta ✨

 To experience this streamlined NixOS deployment pipeline for yourself, [**sign up for the FlakeHub beta**][detsys] at https://determinate.systems.
-FlakeHub provides the enterprise-grade Nix infrastructure needed to fully leverage these advanced deployment techniques, ensuring a secure and efficient path from development to production.
+FlakeHub provides the enterprise-grade Nix infrastructure needed to fully use these advanced deployment techniques, ensuring a secure and efficient path from development to production.

 ## Introduction

 This demonstration project consists of the following key components:

-- **Nix Flake configuration**: A Nix flake configuration that defines the NixOS configuration for the deployment target.
+- **Nix [flake][flakes] configuration**: A Nix flake configuration that defines the NixOS configuration for the deployment target.
 - **Terraform configuration**: A Terraform configuration that sets up an AWS EC2 instance and deploys the NixOS configuration using [FlakeHub].
   - **User Data script**: A script that runs on the EC2 instance to authenticate with [FlakeHub] and apply the NixOS configuration.
 - **GitHub Actions workflow**: A GitHub Actions workflow that triggers the deployment process using Terraform and [FlakeHub].